Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 - Node.js 18+ with TypeScript

-- Separate Linear workspace for development (recommended)
+- Separate Linear workspace or team for development (recommended)

-- ngrok or similar for webhook testing
+- ngrok or cloudflared for webhook tunnel testing

 ## Instructions

-### Step 1: Project Setup
+### Step 1: Project Scaffolding

 ```bash